yetulaxman/containers-workflows/_hands-on/day2/blast.md

 ### Expected learning outcome from tutorial:
 After this tutorial, you will be able to:
-- Search a bioinformatics application (in this case, BLAST) as a docker image from a registry (from Red Hat Quay)
+- Search a bioinformatics application (in this case, BLAST) as a docker image from a registry (from Quay.io)
 - Deploy the application as a singularity container in Puhti environment interactively